 Biology Training and Breadth

 Students will generally specialize in some field of biomedical application (e.g., clinical medicine, genomics, or neuroscience).
 Thus, their training must include coursework in the biological sciences.
 In addition, students will need to meet the formal breadth requirements set forth by the Graduate School.
-These objectives will be achieved by selection of a minor (formal external or distributed), with the further requirement that this minor include at least six credits of biology courses (e.g., Genetics 466 or Oncology 703).
+These objectives will be achieved by selection of a minor (formal external or distributed), with the further requirement that this minor include at least six credits of biology courses (See list of potential Biology courses Biology Courses to select from).

 Research Ethics Requirement

-In addition, to contribute to the students’ breadth of knowledge, to build cohesiveness among the students, to train the students in the critical evaluation of the biostatistical, computational, and scientific literature, and to build their professional skills, all students will participate in two year long seminar style courses:
+In addition, to contribute to the students’ breadth of knowledge, to build cohesiveness among the students, to train the students in the critical evaluation of the biostatistical, computational, and scientific literature, and to build their professional skills, all students will participate in two year long seminar style courses in Y2 and Y3:

 Students will carryout three semester- or summer-long research rotations in the first year (fall-spring-summer terms) concerning a substantive problem in biomedical data science, advised by a Program Faculty member, in collaboration with an additional UW faculty member from the biological, biomedical, or population health sciences.
 The aim is for the students to begin to learn the craft of data science research, to expand their understanding of specific biomedical application areas, to gain a deeper exposure to a broad set of problems in biomedical data science, and to ultimately identify an appropriate advisor and to begin to identify a dissertation research topic.
 Please see the BDS_PhD_Rotation Policy for details.